 The news of Andrew's passing has been received with sadness by all those who knew him.
-See a tribute by Pliny Soocoormanee, Executive Officer to Peter Tatchell at Peter Tatchell Foundation, and an obituary by Graham McKerrow of the Guardian.
+See an obituary by Graham McKerrow of the Guardian.

 I’ve been saying for years that one day I’d write about Henry Labouchere, the MP who broke with his own family at the age of twenty and then with Parliamentary legislation broke up thousands of other families.

 So here we are, The Homophobe : Essays on Henry Labouchere.
 I start with some general remarks, then begin with We Are Born.
 ‘Begin’ is the operative word.
 I’m putting this story online because I’m still trying to work out what on earth the man thought he was doing.